All Episodes

 We know what works and we know what doesn't work.

-That he believes in things that don't work, but he might change his mind.
+And I'm not going to make myself try to feel good that he believes in things that don't work, but he might change his mind.

-And his group out there, his various groups are the ones that are going to be implementing what he sees.
+I hear him today say, well, his job is to provide the vision, the vision, and his group out there, his various groups are the ones that are going to be implementing what he sees.

-We know we know who he is.
+We know who he is.

-We we know we know, we just we just do.
+We know, we know, we just do.

-His chief of staff, Alex is talking about what a great opportunity this crisis is.
+His chief of staff, Alex, is talking about what a great opportunity this crisis is.

 And when they talk, they're talking about the opportunity for themselves to implement their agenda, not the opportunity to make things better for you.